eugeniodepalo/react-native-gtk4/packages/react-native-gtk4/README.md

 ## Acknowledgements

 React Native GTK4 is built upon the foundations of node-gtk and ts-for-gir.
-We would like to express our gratitude to the original authors of both node-gtk and ts-for-gir for their work on these projects.
+We would like to express our gratitude to the original authors of these projects for their work.